Texas Deed of Trust Form

 The local County Clerk’s Office handles trust deed filings in Texas.[1]
 The document must be notarized before filing.[2]

-The deed must be printed on paper not exceeding 8.5″ x 11″, and a font size no smaller than 8pt.[3]
+The deed must be printed on paper no larger than 8.5″ x 11″, and have a font size no smaller than 8pt.[3]

 Trust Deed Foreclosures in Texas